- The son of male kidnap victim Michel Louis says his father is a diabetic

 - EgyNews: Authorities receive confirmation that the tourists are near where they were abducted

-- Security official says Bedouin kidnappers want release of a relative held on drug charges
+- Security official: Bedouin kidnappers want the release of a relative held on drug charges

-- Kidnappings, robberies are up since longtime dictator Hosni Mubarak was ousted last year
+- Kidnappings and robberies are up since longtime dictator Hosni Mubarak was ousted last year

 Bedouin kidnappers want authorities to release a relative who is in detention in Alexandria on drug charges, said Gen. Ahmed Bakr, head of security in the North Sinai.